[##:##] Command : move <ITEM> <SECT> <NUMBER> <ROUTE|DESTINATION>

 [##:##] Command : map # ls

-In order to move something (other than mil) out of a sector, you must have military control of the sector.
-Military control is defined as having mil in the sector equal to at least 1/10th the number of unconverted civilians there.
-Units count as if they were straight mil, i.e. a 100% unit that contained 50 mil would count as 50 mil for the purposes of control)
+In order to move something (other than military) out of a sector, you must have military control of the sector.
+Military control is defined as having military in the sector equal to at least 1/10th the number of unconverted civilians there.

 See info Mobility for a description of how much mobility it costs to move something.